Mercedes-Benz W124: 1991: 500E

 The high performance version of the W124, the 500E, was presented in October 1990, with production beginning in February 1991 for spring launch.
 It used the 5.0 L 32-valve V8 M119 engine based on the one used in the 500 SL (R129) roadster.
 It was created and built in close cooperation with Porsche, who engineered the suspension and chassis design with a performance bias.
-Mercedes entered an agreement with Porsche to assemble the vehicles at their plant in Zuffenhausen, as the sportscar maker was in crisis and its factory capacity was underutilized.
+Mercedes entered an agreement with Porsche to assemble the vehicles at their plant in Zuffenhausen, as the 500E’s wider fenders caused the car to be too wide to be assembled on the Mercedes-Benz factory production line, and the sportscar maker Porsche was in crisis and its factory capacity was underutilized.
 Porsche also constructed the chassis for the more restrained 400E, which lacked the 500E's wider fenders – this was in essence identical to the 500E's chassis.

 1991 saw discontinuation of several models, namely the 4Matic 260E and non turbocharged 300D (with the remaining models being available with automatic transmission only).
 Additionally the underpowered and poorly selling 200TD was also retired.